jessicasu123/strategize/doc/progress1/PRESENTATION_PLAN.md

     - The design is centered around supporting the existing games with closed game and board functionality, while its abstraction of game piece types makes it open to adding different types of strategy games.
         - Examples of flexibility through APIS:
-            - FileHandler - allows flexibility in loading/saving configuration
+            - *FileHandler* - allows flexibility in loading/saving configuration
-            - GamePiece - new types of strategy games
+            - *GamePiece* - new types of strategy games
-            - GameViewFramework - framework to allow any view to update the appearance of a strategy game
+            - *GameViewFramework* - framework to allow any view to update the appearance of a strategy game
+        - Examples of what is closed/fixed
+            - the subclasses of *GamePiece* (ex.
+CheckersGamePiece, TicTacToeGamePiece) - each will implement concrete game rules
+            - the subclasses of *AgentPlayer* (ex.
+CheckersAgentPlayer, TicTacToeAgentPlayer) - each will implement the AI algorithm specifically based on how to best win the game its associated with

 * (SANYA) provide an overview of the project's modules: what is each responsible for and how does it depend on other modules
 ![](../plan/uml_pics/modulesPackageView.png)